RostislavTelitsin/runner/README.md

         }
 ~~~

 **Bluetooth low energy** device is used to get heart-bit rate.
-Sometimes it's necessary to repeat request for **BLE** to get the response:
+Sometimes it's necessary to repeat request for **BLE** to get the response several times:

 ~~~
  mySensor = mBluetoothAdapter.getRemoteDevice(adr);